LukeWebster-Khan/ToDoApp/README.md

 > ✨ Bootstrapped with Create Snowpack App (CSA).
 > Run with NPM start

 This is my first TypeScript project.
-This application allows one to enter a note to an input which can then be saved to local storage.
+This application allows one to enter multiple to do - items which can be stored in local storage and also deleted